PSVR 2: Release date, price, specs, controllers and games

 We know that the latest PSVR 2 headset will launch alongside new controllers that will have a “focus on great ergonomics”.
 The headset controllers, or Sense controllers, will feature a rounder look that will allow for constant human contact for haptic feedback, in a very similar fashion to the DualSense controllers.

 The PSVR 2 doesn’t look too dissimilar to the last PS headset, featuring a lens adjustment dial to help users line up the panels with their eyes.

 There are four visible cameras on the front of the headset, which allow for the inside-out tracking to track the movement of your head without the need for external sensors.
-We would expect that the PSVR 2 will offer far superior tracking accuracy when compared to the last headset.
+We expect that the PSVR 2 will offer far superior tracking accuracy when compared to the last headset.

 The biggest game revealed so far is Horizon Call of the Mountains.
 It is being designed from the ground up for the PSVR 2, and so will be a separate experience to the PS5 game Horizon Forbidden West, despite existing in the same universe.